myriadsocial/myriad-web/docs/milestone-3-documentation.md

 ![Sign the wallet](./wallet-sign-in.png)

 The new Polkadot setup and connection process offers several enhancements.
 It includes **interactive tooltips** that provide real-time assistance when hovering over elements during the setup.
 Additionally, the **simplified connection flow** reduces the number of steps and offers clearer instructions, ensuring you can connect your wallet seamlessly.
 Furthermore, enhanced visuals with intuitive graphics guide you through the entire process, making the experience more user-friendly and visually appealing.

+### Conclusion

+These wallet improvements make it easier for everyone to use Web3 features.
+With clearer steps and helpful guides, connecting your wallet is now simpler and safer.

 ## 2. Simplified Transaction Flow for Tipping and Exclusive Content